World Health Dental Organization

 The Maasai Dental Clinic

 The Maasai Dental Clinic is the flagship clinic of the World Health Dental Organization.
 It was established in 2008 and today treats more than 3,000 members of the Maasai community every year.

 The clinic is adjacent to the world-famous Maasai Mara National Game Park in Kenya, East Africa.

 Safari on the Mara

-The World Health Dental Organization offers volunteers at the Maasai Dental Clinic the life-changing magic of a safari at the world-renowned Maasai Mara National Reserve – free of charge.
+The World Health Dental Organization offers volunteers and their families at the Maasai Dental Clinic the life-changing magic of a safari at the world-renowned Maasai Mara National Reserve – free of charge.